Gotr-byte/lcdPotLed/README.md

 The porgramme read voltage value through analog input a(0), writes analog output to 9.
 We can notice the LED get dimmer and brighter depending on the output.

+In the branch you can sen values to serial monitor and change the brightness of the led.

 Sources:

 https://www.youtube.com/watch?v=X8dHbdhnGKY&list=PLV6cmKvnKRs5geApVORPW79U6s3wpa0Ht&index=3